paulscherrerinstitute/sf_daq_buffer/jf-assembler/README.md

 ## Overview

-jf-assembler is a single threaded application that is used for assembling the images and send to anyone willing to listen.

-jf-assembler receives two arguments:
+jf-assembler is used for assembling the images and send to anyone willing to listen.
+It receives two arguments:

-- number of modules: defines how many frames should be assembled together;
+- detector's configuration file: detector config file path.
+Which includes, for example, the total number of modules from the detector that is going to be assembled;
 - bit depth: defines properties of the data and the image that will be assembled.
 For example, number of bytes per line and bytes per image;

 Such properties are defined in combination with the detector's header file, which contains the dimensions of the modules and gap pixels (if any).